BradJones-3/friendly-guide/README.md

 ## Ideal User Demographic

 * The main requirements for this project was to create a fun, easily playable and interactive game that would be enjoyed by anyone playing.
 The content in this game will be suitable for all ages.
-The target audience is considerable of all ages, though the game may appeal to people intrested in science fiction content and more specifically fans of the frnachise Star Wars.
+The target audience is considerable of all ages, though the game may appeal more to people intrested in science fiction content and more specifically fans of the frnachise Star Wars.

 ## User Stories

-* Developer Goals
+**Developer Goals**
   * The game should be easily understood and straightforward to use.
   * Easy accesiable rules of the games and how to play instructions.
   * Game appeals to players of all ages.
-  * Make the game playable on all devices with little apperance changes to kep the look consitant for player on all devices.
+  * Make the game playable on all devices with little apperance changes to keep the look consistant for players on all devices.

-* Player Goals
+**Player Goals**
   * I want to be able to, access straightforward instructions on how to play the game.
   * I want to be able to, return to the homepage with a single click.
   * I want to be able to, challenge myself with various stages of the game.
   * I want to be able to, compare myself to other players using the highscores.
   * I want to be able to, play the game with or without audio.

+## Development Planes

+In order to create a fun and enjoyable game the developer worked alongside some friends who were a variety of sci-fi fans and also some that had no intrests in that genre to ensure the goals listed above was applied to all of the players.

+**Roles**
+* People wanting to relax and play a simple game to challenge their memory
+* Fans of Star Wars wanting to test their knowledge of the franchise
+* Fans of Science Fiction looking to be introduced to Star Wars most commonly known Characters

+**Demographic**
+* 7 years old and higher
+* Sci-fi and Star Wars fans testing their knowledge

+**Personalities**
+* Fun-Seeking
+* Competitive

+**Values**
+* Enjoy Challenging themselves mentally
+* Curious of trying a new genre of game

+**Lifestyles**
+* Fans of Sci-fi(Star Wars)

+The website needs to let the user:
+* Get the rules and information on how to play the game
+* Be able to select different difficulties on the webiste
+* Be able to compare themselves against other players
+* Find social media platforms from the footer

+The webiste needs to let the developer:
+* Provide easy and accessiable